-The Bishops of the Dioceses of Bo and Freetown in Sierra Leone and of Guinea joined representatives from partner agencies and link dioceses at a meeting convened by the Alliance to explore lessons learned and how they might be applied to similar crises elsewhere.
+Bishops from Sierra Leone and Guinea joined representatives from partner agencies and link dioceses at a meeting convened by the Alliance to explore lessons learned and how they might be applied to similar crises elsewhere.

 One learning was immediately clear: the churches must be involved as partners by the government, the UN and other agencies.

 “The Ebola response underlines the unique and vital role of the churches in preventing and responding to such an epidemic,” said Dr Janice Proud, Anglican Alliance Relief and Programme Manager.

 She lifted up findings of “Keeping the Faith: the role of faith leaders in the Ebola response”, a report commissioned by four faith-based agencies that showed there was significant delay in engaging faith communities as active partners – a delay that may have cost thousands of lives.

 “We tried to engage … but we were not treated with seriousness [at the beginning],” commented Bishop Emmanuel Tucker, Diocese of Bo.

 The report documented the trajectory of the virus, which showed that the sharp decline in its spread coincided dramatically with the point in time when the faith leaders became centrally engaged in the response.

 Once faith leaders were involved, the report found that they were transformational due to their trusted, respected long-term presence in communities and their ability to contextualise the response to take into account local beliefs and traditions.

 They were advocates for and modelled positive change.
 They paved the way for health staff to get access to the community.
 They were strong voices for prevention and against stigma.
 They brought back a humanity to the clinical and dehumanising process for safe burials.
 In the later stages of the epidemic, faith leaders were permitted to stand and pray with families at a safe distance, while the burial teams, in protective body suits and masks, buried the deceased.